spindlebink/pink/README.md

 * Runtime callbacks (load, ready, update, fixed update, draw, and exit)
 * Drawing axis-aligned rectangles

 That's about it right now.
-I'm in the middle of a migration of the codebase to a new API design, so rendering has been temporarily taken out, but the code exists.
 My current tasks are:

 * Completing a renderer MVP
   * For the MVP, I'm planning on supporting rectangle and circle primitives and images. *Maybe* text.
 The eventual target is a dedicated 2D renderer like NanoVG.
 Writing a 3D engine is outside of scope at the moment.